mharris382/Multiplayer-Jam-2022/README.md

 3. open godot, and from the project browser select import.
 Navigate to the directory where the repo is cloned, then open the folder `MP Jam Project`.
 Select project.godot and choose open.
 The Godot editor should open up the project.
 Now you should be ready to go!

+# Audio Overview
+It is easy to implmenent audio settings if we use [godot's audio bus system](https://docs.godotengine.org/en/stable/tutorials/audio/audio_buses.html).

+- Master
+  - SFX
+  - Music